allenai/allennlp/tutorials/how_to/elmo.md

      }
 ```

-Second, add a section to the `dataset_reader` to convert raw text to ELMo character id sequences in addition to GloVe ids:
+Second, add an `elmo` section to the `dataset_reader` to convert raw text to ELMo character id sequences in addition to GloVe ids:

 ```json
  "dataset_reader": {